plone/training/docs/plone-deployment/setup.md

 See also https://docs.docker.com/engine/reference/commandline/system_prune/.
 ```

 You can also configure settings for Docker Desktop.
-Under `Prefences > Resources > Advanced`, you can configure appropriate settings for virtual disk limit and memory.
+Under {guilabel}`Prefences > Resources > Advanced`, you can configure appropriate settings for virtual disk limit and memory.

 See also:
 - [Change Docker Desktop settings on Mac](https://docs.docker.com/desktop/settings/mac/#advanced)